jhallen/cartscan/README.md

 built-in.
 The OPH-3001 has a USB socket built in.

 The idea is that there are locations and items.
 You scan a location code to set the current location.
-Then you scan item codes.
+Then you scan one or more item codes to assert that they are in the current location.
 For each item scanned, a record is created with a time-stamp, the location code and the item code.

 The original purpose of this application is to keep track of carts for a greenhouse operation.
-Flowers are shipped to customers on carts, but the customers are supposed to return the carts.
+Flowers are shipped to customers on carts, but the customers are supposed to return the carts (but often don't).
 So the locations include a code for the home location (the greenhouse), a location code for each customer and an item code for each cart.
-When carts are shipped to customers, they are scanned.
-When they are returned they are also scanned.
+When carts are shipped to customers, they are scanned with the current location set to the customer.
+When they are returned they are also scanned but with the current location set to home.
 With the data collected you can determine which customers haven't yet returned your carts.

 The records are downloaded to a PC and appended to a file C:\\barcode\\data.txt.
 The records are in csv format: